-- The methodology and assumptions applied in determining the actuarial best estimate for Attritional, Large and Exceptional Loss claims: - We have gained a detailed understanding of the endto-end claims and reserving process and obtained an understanding of these relevant controls.
-We have also tested relevant controls over actuarial data reconciliations and claims controls.
-Additionally, we tied claims and policy data to source systems to assess the completeness and accuracy of the underlying data used in the Group's actuarial calculation. - Inspect NHBC's documentation and key reserving files to conclude on reasonableness of methodology applied. - For methodology changes in the year, challenge management on the trigger for change in methodology, including how the new methodology addresses that trigger and its impact on reserves. - Assess and challenge the HRCI assumption used within the calculation, leveraging observable market data to benchmark the assumption and assess reasonableness. - Assess and challenge the frequency and severity assumptions used for large and exceptional losses by reviewing management's analysis and expert judgements that support the selected assumptions, and challenging the justification for those assumptions in light of alternative assumptions available. - Inspect and challenge the peer review report prepared by management's external actuarial expert in order to identify any material issues with management's methodology or assumptions. - Assess the competence and objectivity of management's expert in their role as peer reviewer.
+- Inspect NHBC's documentation and key reserving files to conclude on reasonableness of methodology applied; - For methodology changes in the year, challenge management on the trigger for change in methodology, including how the new methodology addresses that trigger and its impact on reserves; - Assess and challenge the HRCI assumption used within the calculation, leveraging observable market data to benchmark the assumption and assess reasonableness; and - Assess and challenge the frequency and severity assumptions used for large and exceptional losses by reviewing management's analysis and expert judgements that support the selected assumptions, and challenging the justification for those assumptions in light of alternative assumptions available. - 2) The methodology and assumptions applied in valuing the IBNR provision for cladding claims.